| | | | | | | |

 5. Duluth, Minnesota

 A Christmas village set up right in front of the fabulous Glensheen mansion is just one of the things that await you in Duluth.
-But the real reason why thousands of tourists come to this Christmassy city is to experience the Bentleyville “Tour of Lights,” a walk-through colorful tour of lights on the shores of Lake Superior that’s decorated with over 4 million lights.
+But the real reason why thousands of tourists come to this Christmassy city is to experience the Bentleyville “Tour of Lights,” a walk-through, colorful tour of lights on the shores of Lake Superior that’s decorated with over 4 million lights.
 You truly have to see it to believe it.
 And it’s free!

 Where to stay in Duluth

 Stay in the magnificent condo in the same building as the Blacklist Brewing Co. and tap room.
-It is has stunning views of Lake Superior and Canal Park.
-Duluth’s Lake Walk is directly behind the building and a pedestrian bridge connects you to the park.
+It has stunning views of Lake Superior and Canal Park.
+Duluth’s Lake Walk is directly behind the building, and a pedestrian bridge connects you to the park.
 Walk to nearby restaurants, or go for a hike along beautiful Lake Superior.

 Check out some of these other places to celebrate Christmas in the Midwest!